neo4j/graphql/docs/contributing/DEVELOPING.md

 #### Database Query Performance

-The Database query benchmarks will query translate several GraphQL queries and run the generated Cypher against a test dataset in Neo4j, measuring time and dbHits.
+The Database query benchmarks will translate several GraphQL queries and run the generated Cypher against a test dataset in Neo4j, measuring time and dbHits.

 These will be run by default when executing `yarn performance`.